 Define the grid $\widehat{\mathcal{K}}$ from $\mathcal{K}$ inductively as follows.
 First set $\widehat{\mathcal{K}}_{0}\equiv\mathcal{K}_{0}$.
-Now given $Q\in\widehat{\mathcal{K}}_{t}$, a cube $R\in\mathcal{K}_{t+1}$ is called a \textit{transition cube} for $Q$ if $Q=\pi_{\mathcal{K}}R$ and $(\partial \pi_{\mathcal{D}}R)\cap\partial Q)$ is non-empty; as such define $\widehat{\mathcal{K}}_{t+1}$ to consist of the cubes $P\in\mathcal{K}_{t+1}$ such that $\pi_{\mathcal{K}}P\in\widehat{\mathcal{K}}_{t}$ and $P$ is \emph{not} a transition cube.
-Finally, set $\widehat{K} \equiv\bigcup \limits_{t} \widehat{\mathcal{K}}$.
+Now given $Q\in\widehat{\mathcal{K}}_{t}$, a cube $R\in\mathcal{K}_{t+1}$ is called a \textit{transition cube} for $Q$ if $Q=\pi_{\mathcal{K}}R$ and $(\partial \pi_{\mathcal{D}}R)\cap\partial Q$ is non-empty; as such define $\widehat{\mathcal{K}}_{t+1}$ to consist of the cubes $P\in\mathcal{K}_{t+1}$ such that $\pi_{\mathcal{K}}P\in\widehat{\mathcal{K}}_{t}$ and $P$ is \emph{not} a transition cube.
+Finally, set $\widehat{K} \equiv\bigcup \limits_{t} \widehat{\mathcal{K}}_t$.

 One can see that $\widehat{\mathcal{K}}$ consists of the cubes in $\mathcal{K}$ not contained in a transition cube.
 This implies that if $R$ is a transition cube, then $\pi_{\mathcal{K}} R \in\mathcal{K}$.
 It also implies that no two transition cubes have overlapping interiors.
 Visually, the union of the transition cubes for a cube $Q$ forms a \textquotedblleft halo\textquotedblright\ for $Q$.
-Recall that two distinct dyadic cubes in $\mathcal{D}$ of the same size are \emph{adjacent} if their boundaries intersect, even if only at a point.
-Note that two cubes in $\widehat {\mathcal{K}}$ are adjacent, then they must have the same $\mathcal{K} $-parent, while adjacent transition cubes must be close to each other in the tree distance of $\mathcal{K}$.
+Recalling that two distinct dyadic cubes in $\mathcal{D}$ of the same size are \emph{adjacent} if their boundaries intersect, we then note that two adjacent cubes in $\widehat {\mathcal{K}}$ must then have the same $\mathcal{K} $-parent, and so are close to each other in the tree distance of $\mathcal{K}$.
 The proof of the following lemma is left to the reader, who is encouraged to draw a picture.
 It helps to note that in $\mathbb{R}$, if two transition intervals $R_{1}$ and $R_{2}$ are at levels $s$ and $s+2$, then there must be a transition interval $R$ at level $s+1$ such that $R$ lies between $R_{1}$ and $R_{2}$.

 \begin{lemma} Let $R_{1}\in\mathcal{K}_{s}$ be a transition cube.

 \begin{enumerate} \item If $R_{2}$ $\in\mathcal{K}_{t}$ is a transition cube such that the interiors of $R_{2}$ and $R_{1}$ are disjoint, but not their closures, then $t\in\{s-1,s,s+1\}$.